jewelsofthought/neshama/site/posts/qkab/kab_pieces.md

 > I was born in the cauldron of creation

-A kabbalist does nothing... except perhaps pray &ndash; with all his heart and soul.
+A kabbalist does nothing... except perhaps pray &mdash; with all his heart and soul.
 All his work is in the upper realm.
 The one referred to as the imaginal realm.
 A realm exemplified by the imaginary numbers of mathematics, producing, through the intermarriage of the real and the imaginary, the realm of the complex.

 He performs the acts necessary to maintain his physical being, but only in order to pursue his calling and work in the upper worlds.